The Neighbors: Income

 The most common language spoken in the Grandy Park

-neighborhood is English, spoken by 96.7% of households.
-Some people also speak African languages (3.2%).
+neighborhood is English, spoken by 99.9% of households.